-If your personal circumstances don’t meet the above definitions (for example, if you are considering estrangement or living with siblings or friends) please do get in contact with us as we’d be happy to talk to you about the support available.
+If your personal circumstances don’t meet the above definitions (for example, if you are considering estrangement or living with siblings or friends), or you're not sure, then please do get in contact with us as we’d be happy to talk to you about the support available.

 Have you been in care?

 If you have been in local authority care, you may be considered a ‘care leaver’ rather than estranged.
 Please see our information for care leavers about the support available to you.

 You can find information about support, financing your studies and accommodation options as an estranged student at the University of Bristol below.

 Julia Cannon in our Student Funding office can give advice and guidance throughout the student finance application process, including on how to apply for independent status with Student Finance England/Wales/Scotland/NI.

 Bristol Standalone Bursary